Key Takeaways

 In enterprise contexts, it's most often called legacy application modernization or legacy system modernization, because the applications being updated were typically built years or decades ago and are no longer fit for what's being asked of them.

 Understanding what is application modernization in practice means accepting this complexity from the start.
 You're not starting from scratch.
 You're working with what's already there: the data, the integrations, the users who depend on the system, and years of business logic embedded in code that's often only partially understood.
-That's what makes it harder than greenfield development, and what shapes every decision you'll make.

 Digital transformation is the business outcome: operating differently, serving customers better, competing on new terms.
 Application modernization is often what makes transformation possible.
 It's the infrastructure decision, not the business outcome itself.
 Treating them as interchangeable produces programmes with vague success criteria and no clear accountability for either goal.

 Patching a vulnerability, upgrading a dependency, adding a feature.
 That keeps things running.
 It doesn't change the underlying architecture, reduce long-term cost, or extend the strategic lifespan of the system.
-Maintenance is operating what you have.
-Modernization is deciding whether what you have is still the right thing to operate.

 When a system feels broken, the instinct is to scrap it and start over.
 That instinct is usually wrong.